 We may never know the reasons why Critchley topped the list.
 Regardless, the club has decided to embrace the new frontier of data analysis.
 And it has to be all-in or not at all.
 You cannot reject the first result because you do not like the result.

 The whole point of the process is to gain an edge by discovering what others cannot see.
-Often this is exploiting bias and assumption.
+Often this is by exploiting bias and assumption.

 The likes of Brighton owner Tony Bloom and his Brentford counterpart Matthew Benham believe they can gain an edge by testing and replacing these biases with an analytical approach.
 In fact, they’ve made a success of it in both football and gambling.